GreenNinjaBoy/forge-focus-PP5-frontend/README.md

 ## Created By Jamie Connell
 ## Student of CodeInstitute 2024

+### Insert Responsivie image when ready

-This is a task management app designed to aid users is setrtign goals and achieving these goals.
+Forge Focus is a task management application that allows users to creatre, manage and orgasnise goals that they wish to acieve.
+These goals can be everyday goals, or more spesific to a certain apect of the users live.